capefearpressmenu

 Problem 5: Plate not biting evenly, streaky or splotchy

-Cause & Trearment: Plate may be overexposed.
+• Plate may be overexposed and or under developed.
 See Stouffer info above.

-Since high resolution halftones require shorter etch times than line work, sometimes a small difference in etch time can be visibly apparent.
+• Since high resolution halftones require shorter etch times than line work, sometimes a small difference in etch time can be visibly apparent.
 Placing a dry plate in ferric can sometimes result in this.
-We highly recommend you to wet the plate surface with Puretch developer in a 'pre bath' followed with a quick rinse prior to placing in etch.
-The developer is a slightly alkaline solution and lets the etchant flow quickly into the metal similar to how a spit bite medium works.
+We highly recommend you briefly wet the plate surface with Puretch developer in a 'pre bath' followed with a quick rinse of both sides prior to placing in etch.
+It is important to rinse this before etching or it will begin to neutralize the ferric.
 Use a feather to agitate the ferric into the entire surface immediately upon submersion.

 Problem 6: Film not adhering at edges of plate